 Deliverables: Project management plan.

-After you’ve outlined your desktop development scope and objectives, you need a project management plan – a document that suggests the necessary design and development efforts while considering business risks and constraints, outlined during the discovery step.
+After ScienceSoft experts have outlined your desktop development scope and objectives, our PMs help to devise a project management plan – a document that suggests the necessary design and development efforts while considering business risks and constraints, outlined during the discovery step.
 All the efforts should be approximately but realistically estimated time-wise and assigned to participant roles.
 Once you verify this high-level plan, the project moves on to the next phase.